Mimmey/Calculator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The calculator supports mathematical functions such as <i>"+", "-", "*", "/", "^"</i>.
 You can use calculator with buttons or directly enter data into the input.
+The answer is calculating with "=" button pressing or with "enter" key.

 <!-- CONTRIBUTING -->
 ## Contributing